"Egg in the Hole" – A family favorite!

 Family traditions, especially those involving food, have a unique way of connecting us to our past and each other.
 Sharing this simple dish with Maddie brought back wonderful memories of my own childhood, making "Egg in the Hole" with my mother.
 Now, it’s my turn to pass this food tradition down to the next generation.

-It's moments like these that remind me of the importance of family bonding through food, and how meaningful it is to pass down traditions.
+It's moments like these that remind me of the importance of family bonding through food, and how meaningful it is to pass down traditions and to capture them in photos along the way.
 As a family portrait photographer in Perry Hall, I often witness similar connections when capturing families together, creating visual memories that, like food traditions, can be cherished for generations.

 Have you ever tried "Egg in the Hole" or shared a special food tradition with your loved ones?
-I would love to hear about it.
+I would love to hear about it and see your images.
 If you’re looking to capture similar moments of family connection, contact me today for a family portrait session in Perry Hall.
 Together, we can preserve these memories for years to come.